Moving full speed, raising public and private funding, to connect every school by putting forward several countries as “accelerated” actors in Giga.

 Giga is now active in three regions.
 Below are the key highlights and updates.

-- Signed on as the “Regional Lead” for Central Asia in January 2020 and the first financial model is being developed for this region.
+- Signed on as the “Regional Lead” for Central Asia in January 2020.

 - A Giga Regional Centre and regional team in Nur-Sultan has been established to implement the initiative.